 - Sift together flour, baking soda, salt, cinnamon, and all spice.

-- In a large bowl or stand mixer, beat butter on medium for about 30 seconds.
+- Beat butter in a large bowl or stand mixer on medium for about 30 seconds.

-- On low setting, mix in flour mixture.
+- Set mixer on low setting, mix in flour mixture.
 Then stir in oats and raisins.

-- Using a teaSpoon or medium ice cream scoop, drop cookie dough 2 inches apart on an ungreased cookie sheet.
+- Drop cookie dough 2 inches apart on an ungreased cookie sheet, using a teaspoon or medium ice cream scoop.

 - Bake 10-12 minutes until edges are set and centers are still a little soft.6